2022 Luzon earthquake: Abra

-A preliminary survey of damage suggest at least 80 percent of Abra was affected.
+A preliminary survey of damage suggested at least 80 percent of Abra was affected.
 A power outage occurred across the province due to destroyed power lines.
 Many businesses were disrupted.
 Residents stayed outside their homes and were left without food.
 One villager died when he was hit by falling cement slabs in his house.
 In Bangued, a person died when the walls of a dormitory collapsed, and an additional 44 were injured due to falling debris.
 A 59-year-old resident from Tubo died of his injuries after the roof of his house collapsed.

-The bodies of four people who were previously missing were recovered underneath the rubble of a landslide.
+The bodies of four people were recovered from a landslide.
 Historical churches in the province were also affected.
-The Shrine of San Lorenzo Ruiz in Bangued sustained major damages with one of its bell towers was reduced to rubble.
+The Shrine of San Lorenzo Ruiz in Bangued sustained major damage and one of its bell-towers was reduced to rubble.
 The Tayum Church in the town of the same name also sustained damage.
 Over 640 displaced people took refuge at the town plaza.
 Two bridges, one in Manabo and Bangued, respectively, were affected.
 Schools, and 20 government properties were damaged.
 At least 31 landslides were reported, and a partially collapsed hospital was evacuated.
 Road infrastructures including three bridges were damaged.